 The group of three muscles collectively called glute muscles or butt muscles.
 These three muscles are Gluteus maximus, gluteus medius, and gluteus minimus.
 Out of these three, gluteus maximus is the largest and strongest muscle.
 It is also the most superficial than the rest two.

 These muscles, mainly gluteus maximus make most of your butt, along with some fat and superficial fascia.
 And therefore they are also referred to as butt muscles in layman’s term.

 What do Glute muscles do?

 As I mentioned earlier, glute muscles help with many functional activities.
 That regular sit to stand, going up and down the stairs, lowering yourself to grab something off the floor, we use glute muscles.
 Collectively, these muscles are active more than 50% of your gait cycle – that is normal walking.
 A person cannot perform running, hiking, climbing, swimming, and many other sports correctly without a strong pair of glutes.
-Additionally, they also help stabilize hips and pelvis and prevent dropping of a pelvis during standing or walking.
+Additionally, they also help stabilize hips and pelvis and prevent the dropping of a pelvis during standing or walking.

 Hip extension: This is the main action of gluteus maximus.
 It is nothing but a fancy word for kicking your hip backward with knees straight.

-Hip abduction: This is mainly done by gluteus medius and minimus.
+Hip abduction: This is mainly done by the gluteus medius and minimus.
 Here, you are kicking your hip sideways or away from the body.

 They also help in both internal and external rotation of the hips with other muscles.